2020 Medicare Plan Finder: How to Find the Best Medicare Plan in 2020November 1, 2019

 It’s time to start thinking about what you want your Medicare coverage to look like next year.
 Did your current plan change?
 Did you develop a new health condition and need more coverage?
 Are you enrolling in Medicare for the first time?

 No matter your situation, the Annual Enrollment Period (AEP) runs from October 15 through December 7.
-If you use the AEP to enroll now, your plan will become effective on January 1, 2020.
+If you used AEP to enroll, your plan became effective on January 1, 2020.

 By now, you may have realized that there are hundreds of Medicare plans out there, all offering slightly different benefits at different costs.
 So how do you choose?

 - Which Medicare plan is best for me?

 - Start by choosing a type of plan